ivelchampion249/FishSol-Macro/README.md

 ## Installation
 1. Download [AutoHotKey v1.1](https://www.autohotkey.com/) (not v2.0) and install it
-2. Download the most recent release of fishSol, and put it into an empty folder.
+2. Download the most recent release of fishSol, and put it into an empty folder
-3. Run fishSol through the .ahk file by double-clicking it, or right-clicking it and selecting "Run".
+3. Run fishSol through the .ahk file by double-clicking it, or right-clicking it and selecting "Run"

 ## Instructions
 To use this macro to its fullest potential, you will need to setup auto-sell.